fujaba/UniShopTutorial/src/main/scenarios/kassel/shop/UniShopScenario.md

 There are Workers with name Alice and Bob.
 The UniStore has workers Alice and Bob.

-// We call buildStockData on StockApp.
+// We call buildStockData on StoreApp.
 There is a product with id HoodieXL and with description "Hoody Black XL".
 HoodieXL has store and is one of the products of UniStore.
 ![UniStore](startSituation.svg)

 // A new package of hoddies arrives.
-There is a Stock-App with id Stock-app and with description "Stock App".
+There is a Store-App with id Store-app and with description "Store App".

-We call login on Stock-app.
+We call login on Store-app.
 Login creates a page with id Login-page and with description "Login | button Supply | button Store".
-Login-page has app and is content of Stock-App.
+Login-page has app and is content of Store-app.
 Login creates a content with id Name-in and with description "input name?".
 Name-in has page and is one of the content of Login-Page.
 Login creates a content with id Pass-in and with description "input password?"